 From our Vintage collection - This traditional Idli steamer or Patra as is popularly known is handcrafted in excellent quality brass and is said to have belonged to one of the Chettiyar royal family household from the south of India.

 The steamer comprises of a large deep bowl for water with two inserts and a cover with a knob.
-The top insert with 4 circular idli moulds and 3 moulds in the bottom insert has a diameter of 7.5 cm and 7 cm respectively which are stacked on top of each other and then covered with the lid allowing 7 large idlis to steam at a time.
+The 2 inserts with 3 circular idli moulds have a diameter of 8 cm and 6 cm respectively which are stacked on top of each other and then covered with the lid allowing 6 idlis to steam at a time.

 Idlis are steamed rice cakes and one of the most popular south Indian snacks commonly served for breakfast where the batter prepared a overnight and finished in the morning with an addition of aromatic herbs which is poured into the moulds and finally steamed over a stove to be consumed with freshly prepared sambhar and coconut chutney.